csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-logical-volume-manager.md

 #### 4. Create Physical Volume

+* We cant create PV using /dev/sdb directly since we partitioned it before.
+* We can use its partition.
+Or wipe it out and add it as a pv.

 ```
 sudo pvcreate /dev/sdb
   Cannot use /dev/sdb: device is partitioned
 ```

-Note: We cant use /dev/sdb directly since we partitioned it before.
-We can use its partition.
-Or wipe it out and add it as a pv.
+*  Lets use its partition.

 ```
 sudo pvcreate /dev/sdb1